coder-bee/recipe-lovers-club/README.md

-# tribe-buzz
+# vegan-lovers-club

-Tribe Buzz is an Open Source Android Project to help colearners to find and match with colearners and mentors at a given period/slot.
+Vegan Lover's Club is an Open Source Android Project to help vegans discover, search and share vegan recipes.